Terranex/docker-geoserver-geofence/README.md

 # docker-geoserver-geofence
-Implementation of GeoServer/Geofence ready for deployment in a containerized environment.
+Implementation of GeoServer/Geofence ready for deployment in a containerized environment with minimal setup.

 ## Dependancies
 ##### This repository requires the following to run: